UFO-101/neuralese/README.md

  - [Gurkenglas] Use a discriminator to train the next activation prediction.
  - [Gurkenglas] Add a noise vector somewhere in the model to improve training.
  - Condition on the next token embedding
+ - [Gurkenglas] Randomly initialize the weights of the translator model.